javier-lopez/javier.io/blog/en/_posts/2014-11-16-vim-objects-in-bash.md

     $ sudo apt-get update && sudo apt-get install minos-bash-settings
     $ echo 'set -o vi' >> ~/.bashrc

-If you're not interested in installing the whole enchilada, minos-bash-settings will also make bash read /etc/profile.d/, you can get the raw inputrc file at:
+If you're not interested in installing the whole enchilada or aren't running an apt-get powered OS, you can get the raw inputrc file at:

  - [https://github.com/minos-org/minos-bash-settings/blob/master/etc.inputrc](https://github.com/minos-org/minos-bash-settings/blob/master/etc.inputrc)

+In the later case, the inputrc file should be placed at **~/.inputr** or **/etc/inputrc**

 Happy editing &#128523;